-Dr. Josef Teboho Ansorge (“Joey”) is an associate based in Quinn Emanuel’s Washington D.C. office.
-He joined the firm in 2016.
-His practice focuses on information technology, privacy, international trade, and complex commercial litigation in state and federal court, as well as government investigations.
-He has participated in oral argument before the U.S. Court of Appeals for the Federal Circuit.
+Dr. Josef Teboho Ansorge (“Joey”) is Of Counsel based in Quinn Emanuel’s Washington D.C. office.
+His practice focuses on information technology, privacy, international trade, and complex commercial litigation.
+He has represented clients in state and federal (district and appellate) court, as well as government investigations.
 Joey’s pro bono work centers on high-impact litigation for persons with disabilities; he serves on the East Coast Advisory Board of Disability Rights Advocates (DRA).
-Prior to joining the firm, Joey was an associate in the litigation department at another premier U.S. based law firm.
 Prior to attending law school, Joey completed a PhD and worked on the security sector reform of the Armed Forces of Liberia.
 He is the author of a book and a number of articles regarding information technology and international relations.
 Joey is bilingual in English and German.

 - Yale Law School